 Over the past year or so I’ve written quite a few reviews of online banks, talking about the histories and features of each respective financial establishment.

-Over the past year we’ve opened two separate savings accounts, one at Ally Bank since it currently enjoys one of the higher rates of interest, and one at ING Direct because we’ve enjoyed using it as a budgeting tool, saving up for several savings goals including a car and vacations.
+Over the past year we’ve opened two separate savings accounts, one at Ally Bank since it currently enjoys one of the higher rates of interest, and one at Capital One 360 because we’ve enjoyed using it as a budgeting tool, saving up for several savings goals including a car and vacations.
 (See other bank reviews)

 Today I want to talk about one of the other prominent online banks that I’ve heard about from a lot of other personal finance bloggers, FNBO Direct.